 For example, a campaign might target African American women who live in urban areas and have voted in past elections with a message about criminal justice reform.

 Another popular big data tool is social media data.
 Top Social media channels such as Twitter and Facebook are a goldmine of information for political campaigns.
 Campaign staffers can use social media data to track important issues to potential voters and then craft messaging accordingly.
-Additionally, social media data can identify potential donors and volunteers for a campaign.
+Social media data can identify potential donors and volunteers for a campaign.

 Big data tools can also be used for fundraising purposes.
 Campaigns can use donor information to target potential donors with fundraising appeals.
 Additionally, campaigns can use donor information to determine which issues are important to their supporters and then focus their messaging accordingly.